Skip to main content

 • Output result: ‘row1’;’row2’;’size’;’price’;’product_id’

-Sorting lets you define the order of exported products based on a specific column.
+Sorting lets you define the order of items in the export based on a specific attribute, mode, and direction.

 4. Select Add Sorting Rule.